REDWOOD LOGIN

 One of the greatest obstacles in the transportation industry today is the dynamic, ever-changing freight market.
-With ocean and air travel radically impacted by COVID-19 and truckload market capacity tighter than ever, it’s no wonder that shippers are looking towards digital freight brokers (DFB) to come up with flexible solutions to complex supply chain issues.
+With ocean and air travel radically impacted by COVID-19 and truckload market capacity tighter than ever, it's no wonder that shippers are looking towards digital freight brokers (DFB) to come up with flexible solutions to complex supply chain issues through transportation management solutions.
 Digital freight brokers use advanced technology and AI-driven algorithms to create elastic solutions that can quickly and efficiently respond to dynamic shifts in the market.

 There are a lot of benefits to working with a digital freight brokerage.
-In this article, we’ll take a look at how digital freight brokers help handle shifts in the transportation market by managing capacity, creating a more flexible freight process, and reducing costs across the board.
+In this article, you'll learn how digital freight brokers help handle shifts in the transportation market by managing capacity, creating a more flexible freight process, and reducing costs across the board.

 Want to learn more about how digital freight brokerages operate, the tools they use, and their digital ecosystem?
 Check out our webinar Going Digital: The Rise of Digital Freight Brokerage.

-A digital freight broker serves as the liaison between the shipper and the transportation carrier, like a trucking company.
+When you're struggling to find capacity in a tight market, how do you connect with the right carriers?
+A digital freight broker serves as the liaison between you and the transportation carrier, like a trucking company.
 Typically, the DFB will do this through digital platforms like web-based technologies and transportation management systems.
 The primary goal of a DFB is to match shipping entities to automated capacity, pricing, and load tendering solutions that create scalability and improved marketing buying capabilities.
-They take stock of their client’s capacity needs, and then they reach out to their network of carriers to locate open capacity on applicable routing options.
+They take stock of their client's capacity needs, and then they reach out to their network of carriers to locate open capacity on applicable routing options.

 For many shippers, both small to enterprise, finding trucking capacity is a constant uphill battle.
 With drastic swings in consumer demand, forecasting shipments can be difficult to procure rate-favorable coverage for their freight.